Seagate/cortx-motr/doc/HLD_of_FOL.rst

 Security Model
 ===============

 FOL manager by itself does not deal with security issues.
-It trusts its callers (request handler, DTM, etc.) to carry out necessary authentication and authorization checks before manipulating fol records.
-The fol stores some security information as part of its records.
+It trusts its callers (request handler, DTM, etc.) to carry out necessary authentication and authorization checks before manipulating FOL records.
+The FOL stores some security information as part of its records.

 Refinement
 ===========